• Skip to primary navigation

 Fry for 3 to 4 minutes, and then turn the onion over and fry 3-4 more minutes until the onion flower is nice and golden brown.

-Yellow onion or white onion works best for this recipe as they result in a crispier and tastier onion when deep fried.
+Yellow onion or white onion works best for this recipe as they result in a crispier and tastier onion when deep-fried.
 I usually buy the largest one I can find at the local grocery store.

 If you prefer a healthier blooming onion recipe, you can bake the battered onion flower in the oven at 400°F for about 16-20 minutes or until golden brown.
 Skip the freezing process.

-Blooming Onion – crispy and delicious fried onion flower served with the most delicious bloomin’ onion sauce!
+Awesome Blossom– crispy and delicious fried onion flower served with the most delicious bloomin' onion sauce!

-Prep Time: 20 minutes
+Prep: 20 minutes

-Cook Time: 30 minutes
+Cook: 30 minutes

-Total Time: 50 minutes
+Total: 50 minutes

 Servings: 6 people